MicrosoftDocs/ATADocs/ATPDocs/cef-format-sa.md

 # Microsoft Defender for Identity SIEM log reference

-[!INCLUDE [Product short](includes/product-short.md)] can forward security alert and health alert events to your SIEM.
+Defender for Identity can forward security alert and health alert events to your SIEM.
 Alerts and events are in the CEF format.
 This reference article provides samples of the logs sent to your SIEM.

 ## Sample Defender for Identity security alerts in CEF format